hashicorp/design-system/website/docs/components/button/partials/code/how-to-use.md

 ### Full-width

-This indicates that a Button should take up the full-width of the parent container.
+This indicates that the Button should take up the full-width of the parent container.
 It’s set to `false` by default.

 ```handlebars
 <Hds::Button @text="Copy to clipboard" @isFullWidth={{true}} />